 - ½ cup (112g) vegan butter, room temperature

-- Pinch of any good-quality salt, if not using salted butter
+- Pinch of salt, if not using salted butter

-- 3 tbsp berry jam or liquid sweetener, of choice
+- 3 tablespoons berry jam or liquid sweetener, of choice

 To make the Christmas fruit mince:

 - Add all ingredients to a small saucepan and bring it to a boil for 5-10 minutes are until all the fruit is plump.
 Allow to cool slightly

 - Add everything to a small food processor or blender and blend until a chunky paste forms.
 Add a little more water and blend again if the paste is too thick.
 Set aside.